Why you should update stale content (and how to do it)

 Schools in the area: Parents want to know their children will have access to reputable educational institutions.
 Highlight all the options they will have in the area.

 Hospitals nearby: Many buyers and renters (like retirees) prioritise their healthcare.
 In this section, discuss the hospitals, clinics, and medical practitioners they can visit for treatment.

 Shopping malls: Convenience is a major factor when selling or letting out a property.
 Point out nearby shopping centres where one can get essentials or some retail therapy.

 Restaurants: These are another sought-after convenience and a major part of an appealing lifestyle.
 Mention a few established eateries in the area.
-Reviews on their Google My Business listing can help you pinpoint the ones providing an excellent experience.
+Reviews on their Google Business Profile listing can help you pinpoint the ones providing an excellent experience.

 Special attractions: Special attractions will vary from area to area.
 Generally, parks, museums, beaches, craft markets, theme parks, and art galleries are some of the places people want to visit.
-Again, be sure to check the Google My Business listings for crowd-pleasers.
+Again, be sure to check the Google Business Profile listings for crowd-pleasers.

 Why invest in x?: If your area appeals to investors, you’ll want to hit on the aspects they’d be wise to consider.
 It could be the live/work/play lifestyle, rising property values, or prestige for buyers and renters.

 Conclusion: The last section should wrap up your profile strongly.
 Add a strong call-to-action, discuss your company’s presence in the area, and link to your respective listings, branches, or agents.